svilkata/computer_store/README.md

 * Default sorting by sellingPrice ascending

 ### Host the application in a cloud environment
-* Deployed project via GitHub and manual deployment of only the current "main" branch state
+* Deployed project via GitHub and manual deployment of only the current "main" branch
 * Link to the website **https://computerstoreproject.herokuapp.com/**
 * **!!!!!
 Please, do not delete the already defaultly created items/do not upload new photo for the already defaultly created items !!!!!!**
-* Important: For re-deploying the project again, we should keep temporary somewhere the tests folders.
+* **Important:** For re-deploying the project again, we should keep temporary somewhere the tests folders.
 We should delete the test folders from the github repo branch "main", then start the deployment, and after a successfull manual deployment of the current branch "main" state, we can add afterward the tests again in the github repo

 ### Demo with MailHog and javamail with Spring
-* When user register, an automatic e-mail is sent to MailHog (Attention - it works only locally and is not deployed at Heroku)
+* When user register, an automatic e-mail is sent to MailHog (Attention - disabled in the deployed version)

 ## III.
 General MORE TODOs